kaiser-rpg/KaiserRPG.github.io/pages/rule/general/intro.md

 In Kaiser, there are five types of checks you will generally make: Difficulty Characteristics Checks, Opposed Characteristics Checks, Difficulty Skill Checks, Opposed Skill Checks, and Resistance Checks.
 Each one serves a different purpose.

 #### Difficulty Characteristics Checks
 These checks are made with a Characteristic.
-To make one, roll a 1d6 and add it to the Characteristic being checked.
+To make one, roll a 2d6 and add it to the Characteristic being checked.
 If the result is greater than or equal to the set Difficulty, you are successful.
+A Characteristic Check cannot have an Open Roll or a Fumble.

 #### Opposed Characteristics Checks
 Like Difficulty Characteristics Checks, these checks are made using your Characteristics but are opposed by another creature.
-To make one, roll a 1d6 and add it to the Characteristic being checked and the opposing creature will do the same.
+To make one, roll a 2d6 and add it to the Characteristic being checked and the opposing creature will do the same.
 If your result is greater than the opposing result, you are successful.
+A Characteristic Check cannot have an Open Roll or a Fumble.

 #### Difficulty Skill Checks
-These are made by rolling 2d6 and adding the results to a Skill.
+These are made by rolling 2d6 and adding the results to a skill's Final Value.
 If the result is greater than or equal to the Degree of Difficulty set by the Game Master, you are successful.
 The Degree of Difficulty can be seen in the following table.

 {% include table-index.html table="gameplay" index="900" %}

 #### Opposed Skill Checks
-Like Difficulty Skill Checks, these are made by rolling 2d6 and adding the results to a Skill, but are opposed by another creature.
+Like Difficulty Skill Checks, these are made by rolling 2d6 and adding the results to a skill's Final Value, but are opposed by another creature.
 If your result is greater than the opposing result, you are successful.
 These checks usually have a "defender" and "attacker" for the purpose of resolving ties.

 #### Resistance Checks
 Resistance Checks are your capacity to avoid detrimental effects or status.
 There are five different Resistance Checks: Presence (PrR), Physical (PhR), Immune (IR), Spirit (SR), and Mental (MR).
 In order to pass a Resistance Check, you roll 2d6 and add the result to the Resistance being tested.
-If the final value is greater than or equal to the required Degree of Difficulty, you have avoided the effect.
+If the Final Roll is greater than or equal to the required Degree of Difficulty, you have avoided the effect.
 A Resistance Check cannot have an Open Roll or a Fumble.

 ### Results
 Compare the results of your roll to the difficulty or opposing creature to determine if you were successful.